Black Square (U+25A0) - Meaning, Uses, and How to Type It

 Custom Bullet Points with CSS

-You can replace default list bullets with a Black Square using the ::before pseudo element.
+Replace default list bullets with a Black Square using the ::before pseudo element.

 ul.custom-bullets {